Keurig coffee taste burnt Bitter or Bad? (7 Tips to fix it!)

 6) Try Milk based coffee Drinks

-If you are entirely against bitterness, I recommend drinking milk-based coffee drinks rather than black coffee.
+If you are entirely against bitterness, I recommend going for milk-based coffee drinks rather than black coffee.

 The sweet, creamy nature of the milk will cut the bitterness and delight you with its taste.

-A separate milk frother can be bought for foamy milk, or you can use just hot milk.
+You can buy a Milk Frother for frothy drinks, or you can use just hot milk.

 Latte